yanivnizan/knowledge-base/src/documents/docs/platforms/android/GettingStarted.html.md

 ##Integrate android-store

-1. First, you'll need to either add the jars from the build folder to your project (RECOMMENDED), or, if you're planning to [contribute](#contribution) code, then you should clone android-store.
+1. First, you'll need to either add the jars from the build folder to your project (RECOMMENDED), or clone android-store.

   - RECOMMENDED: Add the jars from the [build](https://github.com/soomla/android-store/tree/master/build) folder to your project.

-    OR
+    OR, if you'd like to work with sources:

   - Recursively clone android-store.